 We will collect and hold your personal information for the purposes of:

-- Providing Financial Advisory services to you
+- providing advice, products and services to you

-- Letting you know about our other products and services.
+- letting you know about our other products and services.

-The type of information collected from you includes information that is necessary to operate your investment accounts or for us to provide advice to you.
-We may ask you to provide personal
+The type of information collected from you includes information that is necessary to operate your account or for us to provide advice to you.
+We may ask you to provide personal information such as your:

 - e-mail address

 - bank account details

 This information is primarily collected from application forms you have completed, your use of our online facilities or through ongoing communications with you.